javiverdu/Keensy/docs/README.md

 # Intro

-Keensy is a 3D printed 75% mechanical keyboard that uses KMK firmware
+Keensy is a 3D printed 75% Hot-swap mechanical keyboard that uses KMK firmware